Zhou Enlai: The Jiangxi Soviet

 The entire campaign occurred while Zhou was still in Shanghai.
 Although he had supported the elimination of counterrevolutionaries, Zhou actively suppressed the campaign when he arrived in Jiangxi in December 1931, criticizing the "excess, the panic, and the oversimplification" practiced by local officials.
 After investigating those accused of anti-Bolshevism, and those persecuting them, Zhou submitted a report criticizing the campaign for focusing on the narrow persecution of anti-Maoists as anti-Bolsheviks, exaggerating the threat to the Party, and condemning the use of torture as an investigative technique.
 Zhou's resolution was passed and adopted on 7 January 1932, and the campaign gradually subsided.

 Zhou moved to the Jiangxi base area and shook up the propaganda-oriented approach to revolution by demanding that the armed forces under Communist control actually be used to expand the base, rather than just to control and defend it.
 In December 1931, Zhou replaced Mao Zedong as Secretary of the First Front Army with Xiang Ying, and made himself political commissar of the Red Army, in place of Mao.
 Liu Bocheng, Lin Biao and Peng Dehuai all criticized Mao's tactics at the October 1932 Ningdu Conference.

 After moving to Jiangxi, Zhou met Mao for the first time since 1927, and began his long relationship with Mao as his superior.
 In the Ningdu conference, Mao was demoted to being a figurehead in the Soviet government.
 Zhou, who had come to appreciate Mao's strategies after the series of military failures waged by other Party leaders since 1927, defended Mao, but was unsuccessful.
 After achieving power, Mao later purged or demoted those who had opposed him in 1932, but remembered Zhou's defense of his policies.

 Chiang's Encirclement Campaigns

-In early 1933, Bo Gu arrived with the German Comintern adviser Otto Braun and took control of party affairs.
+In early 1933, Bo Gu arrived with the German Comintern advisor Otto Braun and took control of party affairs.
 Zhou at this time, apparently with strong support from Party and military colleagues, reorganized and standardized the Red Army.
 Under Zhou, Bo, and Braun, the Red Army defeated four attacks by Chiang Kai-shek's Nationalist troops.
 The military structure that led the Communists to victory was: